-Module Level: Language: Duration: Frequency:

-Master English one semester winter semester

-Credits: Total Hours: 150 Self-study Hours: Contact Hours:

-5 105 45
+Module Level: Master Language: English Duration: one semester Frequency: winter semester Credits: Total Hours: Self-study Hours: Contact Hours: 5 150 105 45

 Number of credits may vary according to degree program.
 Please see Transcript of Records.

 Oral presentation of the group project work, review paper for a scientific journal.
 The learning outcomes are assessed by a group project work concerning a selected topic related to the political and social perspectives of renewable resources.
 Therefore students have to prepare a scientific paper for an international journal of their choice and give a short oral presentation about the work done for the paper, similar to what would be expected in a 15 minute conference presentation.